Woman looking at spam comments from her Showit website and WordPress blog

 5. Click Update

 Done!
-This will stop spam coming in through existing and new posts.
+This will stop any new spam coming in through existing posts.

 Finally, you’ll also want to checking your single post page design inside Showit.